finos/perspective/docs/md/concepts.md

 they will run in the order in which they were set.
 If a callback is no longer needed, call the `remove_delete` method on the `View` instance.

-### Delete
+### `delete()`

 Similar to the `Table`, the `View`'s `delete` method guarantees cleanup of the resources associated with the `View`.
 It is best practice to explicit delete `View`s when they are no longer needed.
 All `View`s created from a `Table` instance must be explicitly deleted before the `Table` can be deleted.

-## Query Options
+## `View` Query Parameters

-The `View`'s query options present a powerful and composable interface for data query and transformation.
-All query options can be applied in conjunction with each other, and there is no limit to the number of pivots, filters, etc. that can be applied.
+The `View`'s query parameters present a powerful and composable interface for data query and transformation.
+All parameters can be applied in conjunction with each other, and there is no limit to the number of pivots, filters, etc. that can be applied.

 ### Row Pivots